RejwanShafi25/Nilam-BD-an-online-auction-system/README.md

 Conclusion
 ---
 "Nilam: An Online Auction System" demonstrates a successful integration of advanced web technologies and software design principles to create a sophisticated online auction platform.
-This project not only highlights technical proficiency in full-stack development but also underscores a commitment to security, scalability, and user experience—qualities that are invaluable in today’s competitive tech landscape.
+This project not only highlights technical proficiency in full-stack development but also underscores a commitment to security, scalability, and user experience qualities that are invaluable in today’s competitive tech landscape.